Tenshipy/PriceScrapping/README.md

 # PriceScrapping

 This is done in python 3.
-You have to crate Cena.csv empty folder before running prigram
+You have to crate Cena.csv empty folder before running program